rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Also, the information will slowly percolate up and the management may become more receptive to accept the cost of a big refactor or even a complete rewrite.
 This is what happened in my Java Struts example.
 _side_note_end

-Returning to the JS application rewrite.
+My second example is something that happened more recently.
+I worked on reimplementing a JS application.
+It was one of these apps that can be described as: _was easy to write, is hard to maintain or understand_.
+I am sure very few readers will be surprised by the existence of a hard to maintain JS application, but let's put talking about this aspect aside.
+Is writing "easy" code the same as generating excessive cognitive load for the maintainers?
+I think it typically is, it is not that hard to incrementally develop a non penetrable maze.
+Maintaining some code structure to manage the cognitive load is not "easy".
 The new version is still close to JS (it uses TypeScript and vanilla React) but tries to enforce these 3 principles: [_add_blank_target referential transparency](2022-03-13-ts-types-part6.html#referential-transparency-purity-and-explicit-types), [_add_blank_target clear, explicit](2022-03-13-ts-types-part6.html#about-clarity) types that also [_add_blank_target work as documentation](2021-12-24-ts-types-part2.html#types-as-documentation), and _async/await_ abstraction to avoid callback hell.
 Referential transparency is an interesting dichotomy.
-Experiencing different results every time the code is executed typically causes surprise, however developers rarely think about this during implementation.
+Experiencing different results every time the code is executed typically causes surprise, in my experience developers rarely think about this during implementation.
 Thus, the code may feel weird and opinionated (e.g. React components avoid using hooks) but it remains accessible.

 > &emsp; *IMO, high quality code shifts cognitive load from maintainer to implementer*